CATEM1NAL/APyday-2/FAQ.md

 **[Void UI](https://modworkshop.net/mod/20997):** Works perfectly after disabling assault panel.
 **[CS HUD](https://modworkshop.net/mod/29734):** Works perfectly after disabling assault panel (`Components > Assault Panel`).
 **[Hotline Miami Hud](https://modworkshop.net/mod/27294):** Works perfectly after disabling assault panel (`Hud Options > Assault Panel > Flashing Assault Panel`).
-**[HEVHUD](https://modworkshop.net/mod/27954):** Works perfectly but can't disable stamina bar.
+**[HEVHUD](https://modworkshop.net/mod/27954):** Works perfectly, but can't disable stamina bar.
 **[Restoration HUD Standalone](https://modworkshop.net/mod/28118):** Works perfectly, but first you have to enable it in the mod options (why???).
 Turn off "Debug Stamina Indicator" and "Alpha Assault Tape".

 **[PDTH HUD](https://modworkshop.net/mod/19900):** Works, but no assault indicator.
 Fixed by disabling "PDTH Style HUD Assault Corner", but ruins the aesthetic.
 **[Sora's HUD Reborn](https://modworkshop.net/mod/22152):** Works, but no assault indicator.
 Stamina bar can be disabled at `HUD Options > Activate the Stamina Bar`.
-**[HoloUI](https://modworkshop.net/mod/12501):** Works, but assault corner is broken.
+**[HoloUI](https://modworkshop.net/mod/12501):** Works, but assault panel is broken.
 Easiest fix is disabling "Assault HUD" on the "Main" tab, though this looks incredibly out of place.
 Through various settings it's possible to replace the heist timer with the PONR timer, but it's a little jank.

-**[Better Assault Indicator](https://modworkshop.net/mod/22712):** Doesn't work - hides hostage counter and doesn't show assault ticker.
+**[Better Assault Indicator](https://modworkshop.net/mod/22712):** Doesn't work - hides hostage counter and no assault indicator.

 ## Does this work in VR?
 No idea!
 Feel free to give it a shot and tell me how it goes, but realistically it *should* work?